yan-man/appraisr/README.md

 Users can see the reviews they've written by navigating to the MyReviews tab.
 This tab is disabled for unconnected users.

-## Initial Configuration Settings:

-Deployment scripts access helper file [library.json](./frontend/src/helpers/library.json) (a backup sample file is found [here](./config/library.json)).

-- 2 initial sample organizations will be created (WacArnold's and Studio54)
-- 2 sample review NFTs are minted for each organization by a total of 4 separate sample test accounts

-Hardhat test accounts:

-- index `[0]` is the contract deployer for the main `Appraiser.sol`, `Reviewer.sol`, and `VRFv2Consumer.sol` contracts.
-Can also double as a test user.
-- indexes `[1]...[18]` are primary test users.
-- 1 Verifier token is transferred to each of 5 test accounts (indexes `[1]...[5]`)
-- index `[18]` is organization admin account for Organization 1 (WacArnold's) and index `[19]` is organization admin account for Organization 1 (Studio54)

 ### Moralis Integration

-[web3uikit](https://github.com/web3ui/web3uikit) is integrated for UI.
-This allows Moralis to connect user wallets to the dApp. \*This has only been tested with Metamask wallet.
+[web3uikit](https://github.com/web3ui/web3uikit) is integrated for the UI.
+This allows Moralis to connect user wallets to the dApp. \*This demo has only been tested with Metamask wallet.

 ## Smart Contracts & Mechanics